backdrop-contrib/smart_ip/README.md

 By default the use of IPInfoDB.com service as source is enabled.
 If IPInfoDB.com is desired to
 handle database resource load, it can be configured at Smart IP admin page settings.

-Note: The Smart IP database is empty upon initial installation of this module.
+**Important:** The Smart IP database is empty upon initial installation of this module.
 Either manually update the Smart IP database at admin page or wait for the cron to run and update Smart IP database automatically for you.